-For an affordable option for breakfast or lunch, grab a pastry, bagel, soup or sandwich from Baked in Telluride.
+For an affordable option for breakfast or lunch, grab a pastry, bagel, soup, or sandwich from Baked in Telluride.

 Telluride is the town I show pictures of to people back home in New Zealand when I am talking about Colorado.
-It is friendly, beautiful, and there are so many things to do in Telluride in summer.
+It is friendly, and beautiful, and there are so many things to do in Telluride in summer.
 I don’t know anywhere else like it.